chrisyuska/auto-email/README.md

 This plugin autocompletes email addresses when supplied with an email domain.
 Instead of the regular JQuery autocomplete's dropdown menu of autocomplete suggestions, this types ahead while keeping the auto-filled text highlighted as to not obstruct the user.

-## To use this plugin, download the file and on pageload call:
+## To use this plugin, download the file and on pageload, call:

 ```javascript
 $('#your-field').autoEmail("yourdomain.com");